JuliaPlots/Plots.jl/docs/src/attributes.md

 ```

 ##### `fill`
-Set attributes corresponding to a series fill area.
-Aliases: `f`, `area`.
+Set attributes corresponding to a series fill area, it aliases to `f`, `area`.
 The following are equivalent:
 ```julia
 plot(y; fill = (0, 0.5, :red))